kva1966/sd-wordfinder/README.md

 Main dataset used to play is Linux-installed `/usr/share/dict/words`.

 Index is completely in memory, no disk-serialised representation.
+Index built as part of server start-up.

-Special characters like apostrophes are not yet filtered out, and treated as an index key, a letter by itself.
+Special characters like apostrophes are not filtered out, and treated as an index key, a letter by itself.
 Feature/Bug depending on how precise searching needs to be.
+More likely a bug. :-)

 Everything is lower-cased, original case not stored in index and indexed data --- thus queries only ever return lowercased results.
 In particular, this